BryanMwangi/pine/README.md

     // Initialize a new Pine app
     app := pine.New()

-    // Define a route for the GET method on the root path '/hello' app.Get("/hello", func(c *pine.Ctx) error {
+    // Define a route for the GET method on the path '/hello' app.Get("/hello", func(c *pine.Ctx) error {
         return c.SendString("Hello World!")
     })

-    // Start the server on port 3000 log.Fatal(app.Start(":3000","",""))
+    // Start the server on port 3000 log.Fatal(app.Start(":3000"))
 }
 ```